DoyeDesigns/Intro-section-with-dropdown-navigation/README.md

-# Intro section with ddropdown navigation menu
+# Intro section with dropdown navigation menu
 This is an application built using html, tailwind CSS and javascript.

 It is also very responsive.